Hellmonk/bloatcrawl2/README.md

 * **Librarians** come to the Dungeon in search of new books for their collection.
 They serve Sif Muna the Loreminder and bring a random book along with them.
 * **Merchants** are followers of Gozag.
 Whether newly established or unsuccessful on the  surface world, they enter the Dungeon desperate for a source of income.
 * **Meteorologists** predict the weather and carry around some handy evocable items to make their predictions come true.
 * **Neckbeards** come to the Dungeon from their moms' basements with a cape, a fedora, a rusty katana and the ability to teleport behind you (nothing personal, kid).
 * **Night Knights** follow the shadowy god Dithmenos.
 They begin lightly armoured but with good stealth.
 * **Paladin**: Worshippers of The Shining One, these holy warriors fall down a lot.
 * **Philosophers** bring their thinking hat to the dungeon, but not much else in the way of useful items.
 * Some people spend their life investigating and creating toxins. **Poison Maniacs** use these sickening creations to DESTROY libtards in their quest for the Orb.
 * **Slime Priests** follow Jiyva, the slime god.
 They enter the dungeon already mutated by their deity's power but with only a small amount of divine favor.
+* Highly accurate users of ranged weaponry, **Snipers** wear amulets of harm to boost their damage capabilities.
+* **Soothslayers** are battlemages who begin with a variety of simple magic in addition to their weapon.
 * **Storm Clerics** spread destruction in the name of Qazlal.
 * **Torpor Knights** follow Cheibriados and wear heavy, ponderous armour to gain their god's favour more quickly.
 * **Uncles** search the dungeon for their lost nephews.